RoboSats/robosats/README.md

 - Url: testnet.robosats.com (Registered - Not active)
 - Commit height: v0.0.0 Latest commit.

-*Use [Tor Browser](https://www.torproject.org/download/) and .onion for best anonymity.*
+*Always use [Tor Browser](https://www.torproject.org/download/) and .onion for best anonymity.*

 ## Contribute to the Robotic Satoshis Open Source Project
 See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License

-RoboSats is released under the terms of the AGPL3.0 license.
+The Robotic Satoshis Open Source Project is released under the terms of the AGPL3.0 license.
 See [LICENSE](LICENSE) for more details.